Rezūm Water Vapor Therapy for men with enlarged prostates

 - In-office procedure that does not require general anesthesia.

 - Preserves existing sexual function.

 - Improves urinary function within a short period of time.

 - Ability to return to normal activities relatively quickly.

 The Rezum Water Vapor Therapy is one of several treatment options available for men with an enlarged prostate.
 As with any treatment for this condition, the determining factors will include the patient’s overall health, how successful other treatment options have been, patient preference, and patient lifestyle.
 For some men Rezum can be a good choice to if they prefer not to take medications, if medications have failed, or if they choose not to explore surgical options.

 If you are interested in being evaluated for an enlarged prostate, or you’d like to discuss the Rezum therapy for enlarged prostate, contact Urology Austin to schedule an appointment.
-Currently, Dr. Michael McClelland and Dr. Jeffrey Kocurek are performing Rezum for enlarged prostate.
+Currently, Dr. Michael McClelland, Dr. Jeffrey Kocurek and Dr. Varun Sundaram are performing Rezum for enlarged prostate.